 Considering your overall costs, it also excludes any SaaS, training, configuration consultancy, additional support personnel or senior staff, so you better make sure you’re making enough profit to pay everyone else’s wages too!

 This methodology is to create a wide selection of content items designed to help, inform and train potential customers.
 The glaringly obvious first stage is to create the content in the first place.
-To do that you need to apply the salesXchange Social 334 Strategy.
-This recommends a business create multiple content items, in advance, and publishes the content over a given period of time.
+To do that you need to apply the salesXchange Social 444 strategy.
+This recommends a business create and post multiple content items on its website, in advance, and publish 120 adverts promoting the content, every day, automatically (for next to no cost!!!).

 The content needs to conform to the Google parameters of well-written and accessible content and it needs to be distributed via a number of platforms and methods.